July 10, 2021 | Children's Injuries

 When we turn to Indiana Code section 34-13-3-8, we can see that this law covers claims against local, county, and other types of municipal governments in Indiana.
 This law says that in order to file a lawsuit, injury victims have to file a notice with the government body facing the lawsuit as well as the Indiana Political Subdivision Risk Management Commission.
 These claims must be filed within 180 days from the time the injury occurred, or the claim will be rejected.
 Please note that this time frame is much shorter than the typical Indiana personal injury statute of limitations.

-Because claims against a government entity in the state can become challenging, it is crucial to work with a skilled Indiana personal injury lawyer who can help with every aspect of your case.
+Because claims against a government entity in the state can become challenging, it is crucial to work with a skilled Indianapolis injury lawyer who can help with every aspect of your case.

 Local government agencies are not the only party that could be held liable in the event a playground injury occurs.
 In addition to municipal governments in control of the playground, the following parties could also be held liable in these cases:

 Regardless of which party faces liability in these playground injury cases, it is crucial for a child injury attorney to be involved early in the process.
 It may be the case that multiple parties hold some liability for the incident.
 An attorney will be able to examine the case, gather evidence, and work on filing the appropriate lawsuits within the required timeframes.